-Iodine deficiency can also cause elevated prolactin levels, and menstrual tenderness and pain.
-It’s important to assess estrgoen levels when considering iodine suplemntation, because while testosterone can promote iodine absorption, estrogen has an inhibiting effect on iodine absorption.
-Clearing estrogen is priority before iodine supplementation in cases of elevated estrogen.
+Iodine deficiency can also cause elevated prolactin, and menstrual tenderness and pain.
+It’s important to assess estrgoen when considering iodine suplemntation, because while testosterone can promote iodine absorption, estrogen has an inhibiting effect on iodine absorption.
+Clearing estrogen is a priority before iodine supplementation in cases of elevated estrogen.

 Iodine Dietary Sources

-Iodine food sources include brown seaweeds (Kombu, wakame, arame), oysters, salmon & other fish, sea salt, and fortified eggs.
+Iodine food sources include brown seaweeds (kombu, wakame, and arame), oysters, salmon and other fish, sea salt, and fortified eggs.
 Levels are not consistent in every species of seaweed, and also change according to where the species are sourced.
 Figures below are the average amount of iodine in various types of seaweed.

 - Nori 2.5mg (1 sheet) – Used for sushi = 0.02mg (20mcg) of iodine